cubeydice/hitchHype/README.md

 ![Sign Up](readme-images/hitchHype1.PNG)![Login](readme-images/hitchHype2.PNG)

 ### Create a trip
-Users who are logged in and have a car saved in their profile can naviate over to the 'Create a Trip' page to create a trip using our interactive google maps
+Users who are logged in and have a car saved in their profile can navigate over to the 'Create a Trip' page to create a trip using our interactive google maps

 ![Create A Trip](readme-images/hitchHype5.PNG)